shea093/FFX-2-Remaster-Randomizer/README.md

+Note: Please don't try running it manually with Python yet as there are in-game files that need to be placed in specific folders for it to work (and I cannot push those because of copyright).
+At some point I may release instructions for where files need to go, but at the moment just use the executable release.

 ## Pre-requisites
 - Dressphere randomization currently only works when playing the game on ***English***.
 Hard Mode works on all languages.
 - You need [VBFBrowser](https://www.nexusmods.com/finalfantasy12/mods/3) to inject the files.

 ### Warning
 - Installation isn't particularly user-friendly, and I recommend that you backup your "FFX2_Data.vbf" file if you aren't confident.
 (Unfortunately this file is very big)